 • How does an electric scooter race take place?

-• Safety Tips for Electric Scooters for Kids
+• Safety Tips for Children's Electric Scooters

 • Electric Scooter Accidents: How to Avoid Them?

-• How to Inflate the Tires of your Electric Scooter?
+• How to Inflate the Tires of Your Electric Scooter?

 • Anti-Pollution Mask: Protect Yourself During Your Electric Scooter Rides

-• 5 tips for buying a second-hand scooter without problems
+• 5 tips for buying a used scooter without any hassle

 • How to take the train with your electric scooter?

-• The EDP market continues to grow in France in 2020
+• The EDP Market continues its growth in France in 2020

-• How to take a Dutch crossroads?
+• How to take a Dutch intersection?

 • Energy suppliers adapt to green mobility